GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

 The SCIM protocol defines a standard set of parameters that can be used to filter, sort, and paginate resources in a query response (see section 3.4.3 of [RFC 7644](https://tools.ietf.org/html/rfc7644)).
 Filtering capabilities are very rich and enable developers to build complex queries.

-So let's elaborate a bit more on the example already shown in the (test mode section)[#send-requests-to-scim-endpoints]: let's create a query to return the first 2 users whose `userName` contains the sequence of letters "mi".
+So let's elaborate a bit more on the example already shown in the [test mode section](#send-requests-to-scim-endpoints): let's create a query to return the first 2 users whose `userName` contains the sequence of letters "mi".
 Results should be sorted alphabetically by `givenName`.

 ```
 $ curl -G -H 'Authorization: Bearer ...access token...'  -o output.json